amrvac/amrvac/doc/par.md

      ditregrid= INTEGER
     /

-### mxnest, nxlone^D, dxlone^D, xprob^L {#par_mxnest}
+### refine_max_level, nxlone^D, dxlone^D, xprob^L {#par_refine_max_level}

-`mxnest` indicates the maximum number of grid levels that can be used during the simulation, including the base grid level.
+`refine_max_level` indicates the maximum number of grid levels that can be used during the simulation, including the base grid level.
 It is an integer value which is maximally equal to the parameter _nlevelshi_ and minimally equal to 1 (which is the default value implying no refinement at all, but possibly a domain decomposition when the domain resolution is a multiple of the maximal grid resolution controlled by the -g= flag of $AMRVAC_DIR/setup.pl).
-The parameter _nlevelshi=8_ by default, a value set in _mod_indices.t_, so that if more than 8 levels are to be used, one must change this value and recompile.
-Note that when _mxnest&gt;1_, it is possible that during runtime, the highest grid level is temporarily lower than mxnest, and/or that the coarsest grid is at a higher level than the base level.
+The parameter _nlevelshi=20_ by default, a value set in _mod_indices.t_, so that if more than 20 levels are to be used, one must change this value and recompile.
+Note that when _refine_max_level&gt;1_, it is possible that during runtime, the highest grid level is temporarily lower than refine_max_level, and/or that the coarsest grid is at a higher level than the base level.

 The computational domain is set by specifying the minimal and maximal coordinate value per direction in the _xprob^L_ settings.
 When cylindrical or